 Eventloop module is the foundation of other modules that run their code inside event loops and threads.
-It provides efficient management of asynchronous operations without multithreading overhead.
-Particularly useful for building client-server applications with high performance requirements.
+It provides

-loop executes all the tasks that are provided by Selector or stored in
+represents an infinite loop, where each loop executes all the tasks that are provided by Selector or stored in

 special queues.
 Each of these tasks should be small and its execution is called tick.

 The only blocking operation of Eventloop infinite loop is Selector.select().
 This operation selects a set of keys

 whose corresponding channels are ready for I/O operations.
 With these keys and queues with tasks, eventloop asynchronously

 executes them in one thread in the overridden method run() (Eventloop is an implementation of Runnable).

 Eventloop works with different types of tasks that are stored in separate queues:

 Tasks which were added from current Eventloop thread